 Missionary, teacher, public servant, politician, judge

 George Clarke was born in Wymondham, Norfolk, England, on 27 January 1798.
 His parents were Mary Clarke and her husband, William Clarke, a gunsmith and builder.
 Between the ages of 11 and 20 he learnt carpentry and gunsmithry from his father, while receiving a sound basic education.
 In 1818 he went to London where he probably worked as a gunsmith before entering the Church Missionary Society training school at Islington.
 He was not ordained and later served as a catechist and lay missionary.
-He married Martha Elizabeth Blomfield in England before March 1822; the exact date and place of their marriage is unknown.
-They had 13 children.
+He married Martha Elizabeth Blomfield in Wymondham on 22 March 1822; they had 13 children.
 George and Martha Clarke sailed for New Zealand on 25 April 1822 on the Heroine but, after calling at Hobart, Van Diemen's Land, disembarked at Sydney, New South Wales, in October to work at an Aboriginal settlement near Parramatta.

 In March 1824 Clarke sailed with his wife and eldest son, George, for Kerikeri, New Zealand, aboard the French corvette Coquille, which was making a circumnavigation for scientific purposes under the command of Louis Duperrey.
 Duperrey and the naturalist René Lesson were critical of Clarke's unctuous manner: Duperrey remarked that as a missionary Clarke had adopted a manner at odds with his humble origins.
 On their arrival at Kerikeri, Duperrey recorded Hongi Hika's cool reception of Clarke on learning that he had come to New Zealand to practise his vocation rather than his trade.
 Clarke quickly came to like and respect Hongi, although he disapproved of his enthusiasm for war.
 Lesson was amused when Clarke introduced Hongi to him as a gentleman and was incredulous when Clarke voiced the opinion that within 10 years, by the grace of God, great changes would be made.
 Clarke's optimism was justified, although it took closer to 15 years and the changes might not have been entirely due to the grace of God.